 The March of Dimes will fight day and night until the day all babies are born healthy.
 All of the teens around the United States who are a part of March of Dimes Team Youth need to hear the mission.
 They need to realize that every person, every dime, and every hour they spend volunteering changes a life and changes the future of the March of Dimes and babies born all around the world.
 That is why I feel that the group MOD.youth.motivation. will teach teens the mission of the March of Dimes and give them a reason to work and volunteer that much harder and be able to have a lot of motivation.
 Every teen counts and makes a difference.
 My goal is that every Chain Reaction across the United States will join this group and that every teen will work even harder.
 The March of Dimes has changed my life forever.
 The things I have learned and the people I have met will always be life long friends of mine whom I will never forget.
 My name is Lauren Stephens and I plan on being a life long volunteer for the March of Dimes.

 I asked for permission to post a piece of her message, because it displays the energy and drive of our youth volunteers today.
 Lauren's passion for this organization reminds me why we push ourselves so hard in our volunteer work...why we work day in and day out raising funds and heightening awareness for this cause.
 It is our duty- our responsibility as the next generation of parents.
 I volunteer for the March of Dimes because I know that the end result is worth it.
 Thanks to March of Dimes research, we now know that surfactant therapy can be given to premature babies to help their lungs develop and that women can decrease their chance of having a baby with a neural tube defect by over 70% by taking 400 micrograms of folic acid daily.
 These are just two amazing discoveries that have saved thousands of lives.
+The March of Dimes was founded by President Franklin Delano Roosevelt to conquer polio in 1938.
+Seventeen years later, it did just that.
+The March of Dimes then broadened its mission to prevent all birth defects, and in recent years has focused on preventing preterm birth.
+These problems cost our society billions of dollars and have devasting effects on families.
+In addition, infants born prematurely are more likely to develop cerebral palsy, blindness, and mental retardation.

 I want to be there the day when we can ensure that all babies are born healthy.
 I want to be there when no family has to suffer the heartbreak of seeing their baby hooked up to a ventilator in the NICU struggling to survive.
 I want to be there the day when the March of Dimes must once again redirect its mission, because birth defects and premature are no longer a problem.
 The organization has done it once, we can do it again.
 My March of Dimes volunteer work will end the day we can ensure all babies are born healthy and full-term.